Delsea Regional School District: History

 In September 1957, the New Jersey Department of Education approved a study for a regional high school district in southern Gloucester County covering Clayton, Elk Township and Franklin Township.
-At the time, high school students from Elk Township had attended Glassboro High School as part of a sending/receiving relationship with the Glassboro Public Schools, while those from Franklin township had attended Clayton High School as part of an agreeemnt with the Clayton Public Schools, with students experiencing overcrowding at both schools.
+At the time, high school students from Elk Township had attended Glassboro High School as part of a sending/receiving relationship with the Glassboro Public Schools, while those from Franklin township had attended Clayton High School as part of an agreement with the Clayton Public Schools, with students experiencing overcrowding at both schools.

 The Delsea Regional District was established and the high school opened in October 1960.
 The district celebrated its 50th anniversary in 2010.

 The New Jersey Department of Education considered a vote by the Franklin Township Board of Education in June 2010 requesting that the district withdraw from the Delsea Regional School District, which would require that the Delsea region be dissolved as about 80% of the regional district's students come from Franklin.
 With the withdrawal of Franklin Township, two options being considered were to either have Franklin and Elk Townships create a new regional district with Newfield students attending on a send-receive basis, or having Franklin Township establish its own PreK-12 district which would receive students from both Elk Township and Newfield.

 The district had been classified by the New Jersey Department of Education as being in District Factor Group "CD."
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.